Thursday, December 30, 2021

 Seeing the transmission lever still in Drive, the car was wedged up against a stump or something preventing it from moving, I put it in Park, left the heater on, and told her to stay still while I get some help.
 Running back up to the highway, I went to the truck wheel and tire, moving it to the shoulder so no one else would run into it.
 There were no houses that I could see in the area, I ran back to the truck and tried the CB again with no luck.
 Finally after a few minutes I saw the headlights of a car approaching and got out to wave it down.
 There was a woman inside and I asked her to go to the nearest phone and call for help.
 She agreed and left the scene.
 That was way back in the days before cell phones and it was a lonely feeling wondering if she actually went to a farmhouse to phone or just blew me off.

-I stayed at the truck, still trying to get a response on the CB, and finally the police and ambulance showed up.
+I stayed at the truck, still trying to get a response on the CB.
+Finally, I could hear sirens off in the distance and the police and ambulance showed up.
 I reported my contact info and story to the Sherriff's deputy who checked my truck over to make sure the tire and wheel had not come off my rig.
 He then sent me on my way and I never did find out the status of the woman in the Caprice.
 Pretty eye opening and scary stuff for a rookie truck driver.

 Sunday, November 28, 2021